Best sunscreen: Understand sunscreen options

 The term water resistant means that the SPF is maintained for up to 40 minutes in water.
 Very water resistant means the SPF is maintained for 80 minutes in water.

 What do I need to know about sunscreen ingredients?

-Sunscreens might also contain:
+Sunscreens might also contain or be combined with: